 The availability of blood oranges will depend on where you live in the world, as well as the time of year.
 In North America, they’re typically available from December into May.
 If you aren’t able to find blood oranges, look for the juiciest and freshest orange citrus you can find.
 You can even mix different kinds of citrus for a custom flavour, such as mixing oranges with tangelos.

-Pick whatever citrus looks the juiciest and freshest.
+If you can't find blood oranges, choose whatever citrus looks the juiciest and freshest.

 If you’re in a pinch, you could also use purchased, unsweetened orange juice.
 The colour of your cheesecake will vary a bit, depending on the colour of the juice.